muratokutucu/real-time-btc-data/README.md

 # real-time-btc-data

-Each minute, prints bitcoin current price, 24H-High, 24H-Low, 24H Volume, and the SMA calculated based on the last 30 candles on 5m timeframe.
+Each minute, prints bitcoin current price, 24H-High, 24H-Low, 24H-Volume, and the SMA calculated with last 30 candles on 5m timeframe.

 ## Table of Contents